Practical-DEI/collaborate/index.md

-## Welcome to Collaborate - Practical Diversity, Equity and Inclusion website
+# Welcome to Collaborate - Practical Diversity, Equity and Inclusion website

 This is a community website to share ideas around practical diversity, equity and inclusion ideas.

 There is an [About](about) section that tells you more.

+## Not the Only One

 One of the main projects is [Not the Only One](http://test.nottheonlyone.org).
 This is a project that is attempting to collate all the DEI material that shows the pesonal stories of discrimination, along with solutions on how to move forward.